Azure/azure-sdk-for-python/sdk/storage/azure-storage-queue/README.md

 * [`test_samples_message_queue.py`](TODO) - Examples for working with queues and messages:
     * Set an access policy
     * Get and set queue metadata
-    * Enqueue and dequeue messages
+    * Enqueue and receive messages
     * Delete specified messages and clear all messages
     * Peek and update messages